Manipulating Amazon S3 Object Key Names

 For more information, see the

-same bucket.
-To import your data efficiently into Amazon S3 using AWS
+To import your data efficiently into Amazon S3 using AWS Import/Export, you might

-directory from the key name.
-The following example assumes you have a
+from the key name.
+The following example assumes you have a directory structure that

 ZZ3 in your file system.